 HERO Financing: Western Riverside Council of Governments PACE program

-The HERO Financing Program is a private public partnership which enables any city or county to offer HERO within their community.
-HERO Financing Program was launched in September 2011 for large commercial projects and in December 2011 for residential properties.
+The HERO Program is a great example of a public-private partnership which enables any city or county to offer HERO within their community.
+HERO Program was launched in December 2011 for residential properties and December 2012 for commercial properties.
 The Program is fully funded and requires no cost outlays by the participating cities and counties.

 Public Financial Management, Inc (PFM) was instrumental in setting up the program.
-Bonds are created on each single transaction and subsequently sold to committed program funding partners: Renovate America, Samas Capital, and Structured Finance.
-Renovate America is dealing with residential projects, while Samas capital is buying bonds for small commercial project, and Structured Finance only deals with large commercial projects.
+Bonds are created on each single transaction and subsequently sold to committed program funding partners: Renovate America and Samas Capital.
+Renovate America is dealing with residential projects, while Samas capital is buying bonds for commercial project.
 There is no audit requirement.
 Interest rates are market driven and determined at the time of transaction.
-The minimum project size is $5,000 and projects could be financed for up to 20 years.
+The minimum project size is $5,000 and projects could be financed for up to 25 years.

 mPOWER Placer provides fixed-rate, no money down financing to commercial, industrial, agricultural and multifamily property owners who want to install energy efficiency, water conservation and renewable energy retrofits.
 The program was launched in 2010 and is open to eligible Placer County properties in any of its six incorporated cities and towns, as well as the unincorporated areas.